mehdimerbah/WES/README.md

 ```

 **Removing Duplicate Reads**
+Removing PCR duplicates and optical contaminants.
 ```
 java -jar /home/mohamed.mehdi/picard/build/libs/picard.jar MarkDuplicates -INPUT 392_aligned_sorted.bam -OUTPUT 392_dup_marked.bam -METRICS_FILE 392_metrics.metrics

 ```

 **Editing the Read Group Name to add Platform**

+Since we had an error previously regarding the read group, it is important to edit it now so as to avoid errors later on.
+I had not noticed that I did not do this before Marking the duplicates and so I will do it now.
+It is also possible to edit read group information on the deduplicated bam file, but it was actually faster

 ```
 java -jar /home/mohamed.mehdi/picard/build/libs/picard.jar AddOrReplaceReadGroups  -I 392_aligned_sorted.bam  -O 392_aligned_sorted_RGcorr.bam  RGID=8  RGLB=lib1  RGPL=ILLUMINA  RGPU=unit1  RGSM=20